ner0-m/elsa/docs/guides/shearlets-cxx.md

 Shearlets are a multiscale framework which provide an optimally sparse approximations of multivariate data governed by anisotropic features [1].
-They are constructed by applying three operations, translation, parabolic scaling, and shearing to mother functions.
-Here, we offer band-limited cone-adapted [2] shearlets meaning that we have compact support in the Fourier domain.
+They are constructed by applying three operations, translation, parabolic scaling, and shearing, to mother functions.
+Here, we offer band-limited cone-adapted [2] shearlets, meaning that we have compact support in the Fourier domain.
 For further reading regarding the exact functions used, please refer to the FFST paper [3].

 ### Decompose and reconstruct an image using shearlets

 We will now briefly explain the `ShearletTransform` class and go through an example.

+We start by generating a modified 2D Shepp-Logan phantom and create a `ShearletTransform` object.
+Afterwards, we apply the direct shearlet transform to the image, which generates a `DataContainer<real_t>` of shape (256, 256, 61).
+The last dimension corresponds to the oversampling factor of the operation.
+Here, we generate 61 layers.
+Finally, we apply the inverse shearlet transform to retrieve the reconstruction of the phantom.

 ```c++
 // generate 2D phantom